 It is not a mutation but the base color which is also called the “wild phenotype”.
 The birds are gray with white wing bands and orange cheeks, more or less intense (nothing to do with the sex of the bird).

 The male sports a beautiful yellow mask after his first molt.
 Before molting the birds remain non-sexable because the juvenile plumage is identical in both sexes.

 Lutino mutation is known as “into”

 It is among the most popular cockatiel mutations.
 This mutation is recessively linked to sex (transmitted by the male to his daughters).
 All the melanin in the plumage is removed (gray and black pigments), which gives us a bird with more or less intense yellow plumage, the orange cheeks are also present.
-The white wing band with a recess or almost disappeared.
+The white wing band with a recess almost disappeared.
 The young are born with red eyes and a yellow down.

 This mutation is easily sexed after the 1st molt.
 A male no longer has a spot UNDER the wings while a female keeps them (see photo below).
-Before this molt, all the juveniles have the same plumage and therefore not taxable without knowing the parents.
+Before this molt, all the juveniles have the same plumage and were therefore not taxable without knowing the parents.
 The eyes darken with age (but remain red even if they have the impression that they are black).
 Example with a pair of male lutino and female pearl (opaline).